 - Can be accessed from any device such as desktops, laptops, tablets, phones, and thin clients which ensure fewer hardware requirements

-- Can be accessed on web browser hence no software installation is required
+- Can be accessed on a web browser hence no software installation is required

 Disadvantages of SaaS

-- The possibility of latency as compared to local deployments are high.
+- The possibility of latency as compared to local deployments is high.